Business like school has a GPA.

 - You must recruit and retain talented employees

-- Foster a culture of innovation
+- You must foster a culture of innovation and continuous improvement

 I often ask my clients to think of this as their business Grade Point Average (GPA).
 Their goal should be to achieve 4.0 GPA which is the equivalent of an A grade on each item.
 Put another way, the ultimate goal of any business should be to have high-quality employees who are focused on providing value-added services to a loyal and growing client base in an efficient and profitable manner.
 Anything else is a distraction.
 And, the workplace is full of distractions.